epsbLogo

 If families have questions about eligibility, they can contact Student Transportation for assistance at 780-429-8585.

-Effective September 2023, the monthly cost for a yellow bus pass will decrease to $30 per month.
-The cost of Edmonton Transit Service (ETS) passes will decrease to $55 per month.
+The monthly cost for a yellow bus pass is $30 per month.
+The cost of Edmonton Transit Service (ETS) passes is $55 per month.

 Service Monthly fee